 I’m glad you asked.
 The starting point will be your Balance Sheet and Profit & Loss (P&L).
 These are the two primary financial reports for any business, whether you’re Amazon or Dancing Turtle Yoga Studios, and they’ll be the foundation of your monthly reporting package.

-Expenses by Vendor Summary: A summary of how much you spent last month and who it went to.
+• Expenses by Vendor Summary: A summary of how much you spent last month and who it went to.
 We also like to sort this report in descending order, it’s a great way to monitor your monthly expenses.

-QuickBooks provides a gazillion different reports and it takes some time to figure out which reports you do (and don’t) need.
+QuickBooks provides a gazillion different reports and it takes some time to figure out which ones you do (and don’t) need.
 However, once you get a consistent monthly reporting package in place, the job of "staying on top your numbers" becomes a lot easier and less time-consuming.

 From the desk of Will Keller